4 min read

 Bazzite

 Now that iGPU passthrough works with a Linux guest, I need to choose a distro to game on.
 At first, I wanted to use SteamOS.
 Some people have reported success with SteamsOS recovery image to unofficially install it on machines with AMD CPU and GPU.
-However, my attempt to install SteamOS always resulted in a black screen when booting the recovery image.
+However, my attempts to install SteamOS always resulted in a black screen when booting the recovery image.
 This could be because of the virtualization or the iGPU passthrough but I don't want to spend too much time debugging it.
 Luckily, I saw a YouTube video using Bazzite as an alternative of SteamOS and decided to give Bazzite a try.

-I was initially really puzzled about the huge size of the ISO file of Bazzite.
-It was around 9GB, when normally other distros like Ubuntu is only around 2GB.
-Nevertheless, I still installed it as a guest VM on my Proxmox machine.
-It works out of the box without any tinkering after installation.
+It worked out of the box without any tinkering.
 Connecting my Xbox controller via Bluetooth also works.
 Now I can game on my TV at 4K resolution with 120Hz refresh rate and HDR!
 Of course, if the game is too demanding for the iGPU, I can use steam link to stream the game from my main PC.

-What doesn't works
+What doesn't work

 One huge downside of using Linux as my gaming OS for my TV is that the HDMI port doesn't support VRR.
 Apparently, the HDMI forum disallowed anyone to release an open source implementation of HDMI 2.1 specs.
 There are some posts online (like this or this) that talks about a DP to HDMI cable/adapter that can pass the VRR signal.
 However the comments in their amazon listing also contains a lot of negative results.